LilaShiba/9th_grade_boot_camp/README.md

 | Product research                            | What is your startup's product or service
 | Debate Topic                                | Prepare for debate
 | Teacher Check-ins                           | Minimum three per group
+| Ted talk or Pitch of Startup                | What makes sense for your produc?

 # Links: